webitproff/cot-userfields/README.md

 1. **Prepare Files**:
    - Download the source code from the [GitHub repository](https://github.com/webitproff/cot-userfields).
-   - Extract the contents of `cot-userfields-main.zip` and upload the `userfields` folder to the `plugins` directory in your Cotonti root.
+   - Extract `cot-userfields-main.zip` and upload the `userfields` folder to the `plugins` directory in your Cotonti root.

 2. **Install via Admin Panel**:
    - Log into the Cotonti admin panel (`/admin.php`).